 People with incomes lower than the national average and the uninsured are less likely to fully recover after a TBI, probably due to their inability to access or afford long-term care after their injury.

 In 2017, there were approximately 224,000 hospitalizations for TBI in America.
-Adults ages 75 years or older are the most likely to suffer a TBI, with data showing that just over 30% of TBI hospitalizations fall into this age group.
+Adults age 75 years or older are the most likely to suffer a TBI, with data showing that just over 30% of TBI hospitalizations fall into this age group.

 The same study showed that the most common causes of TBI hospitalizations were unintentional falls (49.1%) and motor vehicle crashes (24.5%).